LGBTQI Information and Assistance

 Sonoma County has 500,000 people as of 2014, which means there are approximately 19,000 LGBTQI people in Sonoma County.
 Many are in the closet, meaning they do not talk about their lives for fear of judgment, rejection, or harm.

-Transgender people face a much suicide risk.
+Transgender people face a much higher suicide risk.
 41 percent of transgender people surveyed said they had attempted suicide, compared with 1.6 percent of the general population.
 Risk increased for those who reported bullying, sexual assault, and job loss.
 78 percent of transgender respondents who had endured physical or sexual violence at school had attempted suicide.
 (Williams Institute)

 LGBTQI elders are